 This course is 160 hours of unpaid, supervised, practical in-service in a medical office or clinic in which the student practices direct application of all administrative and clinical functions of the medical assistant.
 Prerequisite: All medical classes.
-Lecture Hrs. ooo Lab Hrs. ooo Other Hrs.
+Lecture Hrs.
+000 Lab Hrs.
+000 Other Hrs.
 160